Follow Our Latest Updates On Our Real Time News Analysis WhatsApp Channel

 Lowering the Dollar Value: The Yen is a huge part of the US Dollar Index ($DXY$).
 When the Yen goes up, the Dollar usually goes down.
 Since gold is priced in Dollars, a weaker Dollar makes gold cheaper for people in other countries to buy, which pushes the price up.

 The "Carry Trade" Risk: This is the tricky part.
-For years, people borrowed money cheaply in Japan to invest in things like Gold etc. Now that Japan has raised interest rates to 0.75%, of which there is a strong possibility to reach 1% on 28th April 2026, as per market expectations.
+For years, people borrowed money cheaply in Japan to invest in things like Gold etc.

-Those people who took the loans in Yen, have to repay their loans, and to get the cash quickly, they often sell their Gold.
+Now that Japan has raised interest rates to 0.75%, those people who took the loans in Yen, have to repay their loans, and to get the cash quickly, they often sell their Gold.
 This is "panic selling" and is exactly what caused the price swings we saw in late March.

 The Yen-Gold correlation often has a "15-minute lag."
 When the Yen spikes, the algorithms sell Gold almost instantly, but the "human" recovery often starts 15 minutes later.